The kitchen is the room where everyone congregates, and, consequently, it's usually one of the messiest rooms in the house.

-It's also the place where we gather at the end of each day (as often as we can, anyway) to break bread, wind down, and refuel.
+Yet it's also the place where we gather at the end of each day (as often as we can, anyway) to break bread, wind down, and refuel.

-In addition to being able to monitor what the kids eat, this simple rule keeps the whole house cleaner, too.
+In addition to being able to monitor what the kids eat, by confining eating to the kitchen and dining room, this simple rule goes a long way toward keeping the whole house cleaner, too.

 Always put dirty dishes into the dishwasher, not the sink.
 The dishwasher uses less water than washing dishes by hand.

 Hand wash only the larger, bulkier items that won't fit, or shouldn't be put in (such as wooden pieces), the dishwasher.